smortezah/smashpp/README.md

 ./smashpp viz -o example.svg ref.tar.pos
 ```

-Since version 22.08, the json format is also supported.
+Since version 22.08, the JSON format support is added.
 To use it, you can run:

 ```bash
 ./smashpp --reference ref --target tar --format json;